 Whether you are a sales associate or general manager, if you have client interaction, now is the time to bolster those relationships.
 Pick up the phone and have meaningful conversations with your clients.
 Listen, and allow them to vent about their frustrations.
 Share mutual feelings with each other, but reassure them that travel will resume, tours will happen, meetings will reconvene, and you are there for them.
 Relationships matter more than ever right now.

 While we might not be meeting or touring face-to-face currently, that doesn’t mean your clients can’t be engaged.
-Did they have a tour that was cancelled?
-Or a meeting or retreat planned that was postponed?
+Did they have a tour that was cancelled or postponed?
+Or a meeting or retreat planned that was rescheduled for next year?
 It might be a little unconventional, but Zoom them in and have a virtual tour through a destination.
-Use social media to entice them with what will be once social distancing restrictions are lifted and travel is resumed.
+Use social media to entice them with photos of rural but exciting destinations and how you plan to utilize social distancing on your tours.
 Call on Destination Marketing Organizations and CVBs to help and to share the latest and greatest photos and videos of their destinations.
-Connections matter now more than ever, and staying connected and encouraging will lift morale for clients once the recovery begins.
+Connections matter now more than ever, and staying connected and encouraging will lift morale for clients during this tourism recovery.

-It’s a fine line between staying positive for recovery and encouraging travel right now.
 Make sure your messaging is perceived well and not misinterpreted.
-Messaging about the importance of safety, health and well-being and supporting the “now” efforts are far more appropriate than selling a future meeting or tour.
+Messaging about the importance of safety, health and well-being and supporting the “how to travel safely” are far more appropriate than selling a future meeting or tour without addressing the “now” situation of travel.
 With that being said, it’s okay to be reassuring and look ahead to those things that have been booked and planned down the road.